 What Does Kimchi Taste Like?

-Freshly made baechu kimchi is crisp and slightly tart, making it a refreshing side dish.
-As it ferments, its flavors deepen and intensify, becoming bolder and more complex—perfect for hearty dishes like kimchi jjigae (kimchi stew).
+When freshly made, baechu kimchi is crisp and slightly sour – super refreshing as a side dish.
+As it ferments, the flavor gets deeper, funkier, and more intense – just what you want for comforting dishes like kimchi jjigae (kimchi stew).

 Ingredients